 Text/HTML

-Associate Members make important contributions to CPACT such as:
+Associate Members also make other important contributions to CPACT such as:

 • Help raise the profile of CPACT